How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 #Using the Power and Volume Down Buttons

 This combo is the universal fallback.
-We’ve tested it on every Huawei phone we’ve owned and it always works.
+It works on every Huawei phone, with no setup required.

 Hold Power and Volume Down for one second.
 You’ll hear a shutter click and see a thumbnail slide into the lower-left corner, where you can tap to edit, share, or extend with Scrollshot.

-Releasing both buttons too early triggered the volume slider or the power menu instead of a screenshot.
-If your Mate or P-series phone has a recessed power button, press volume first to anchor your grip, then add the power press, which keeps the timing tight enough to avoid both fail states we hit in our early tests.
+Releasing both buttons too early triggers the volume slider or the power menu instead of a screenshot.
+If your Mate or P-series phone has a recessed power button, press volume first to anchor your grip, then add the power press, which keeps the timing tight enough to avoid both fail states.

 #How Do Knuckle Gestures Work on EMUI and HarmonyOS?

-To enable the feature, go to Settings > Accessibility features > Shortcuts and gestures > Take screenshot, then toggle on Knuckle screenshots.
+To enable the knuckle gesture screenshot, go to Settings > Accessibility features > Shortcuts and gestures > Take screenshot, then toggle on Knuckle screenshots.
 The same screen lists three gestures.

 - Double-knock with one knuckle: full-screen capture